 Today, however, new materials used to construct prosthetic hips last longer, work better and create fewer complications in patients.
 As a result, notes Daniel A. Oakes, MD, associate professor of clinical orthopaedic surgery at the Keck School and director of the USC Joint Replacement Program, some patients may now have the same prosthetic hip for upward of 25 years.

 Cromwell eventually decided that having a hip replacement was his best option to keep up with his responsibilities at work and at home, as a dad to young kids who are “always on the go.”
 He says he was also confident that he was in good hands.
-The multidisciplinary team of orthopaedic surgeons at Keck Medicine is highly experienced and often deals with complex cases, which is one of the reasons it is ranked 22 in the nation by U.S. News and World Report.
+The multidisciplinary team of orthopaedic surgeons at Keck Medicine is highly experienced and often deals with complex cases.

 Because he’s in his early 40s, it is likely that Cromwell will need to have his prosthesis replaced at some point in the future.
 There’s also the possibility that the osteonecrosis will affect his other hip and he will face having to have a second hip replacement, but that idea doesn’t have him too concerned.